CETONI-Software/sila_nemesys/README.md

 * (gRPC Library + protobuf compiler `protoc`)

 ### QmixSDK installation
-For instructions on how to install the QmixSDK for Python on your system and get a valid Qmix configuration for your pumps see the [QmixSDK Documentation](https://www.cetoni.de/fileadmin/user_upload/Documents/Manuals/QmixSDK/index.html)
+For instructions on how to install the QmixSDK for Python on your system and get a valid Qmix configuration for your pumps see the [QmixSDK Documentation](https://www.cetoni.de/fileadmin/user_upload/Documents/Manuals/QmixSDK/index.html).

 ### SiLA2 Python Library installation
+> Note: The SiLA2 Python Repository is currently under development since the SiLA2 standard itself is still not completely ready.
+There will definitely be some breaking changes in the near future, which might lead to equally big changes in this repository, as well.

 Follow the instructions in the [README.md](https://gitlab.com/SiLA2/sila_python) in the repository of the SiLA2 Python reference implementation (*Tip: If you want to use python virtualenv, set up a virtualenv **before** you run the installtion script and don't let the installer create one for you!*).
 This automatically installs the gRPC library and the protobuf compiler `protoc`.
 Now you are ready to use the driver in the `neMESYS_impl` directory and build it yourself, if you like to (See [Building the drivers](#building-the-drivers) for more details on how to build the drivers yourself).

-However, I recommend you use the improved version of the SiLA2 codegenerator.
-If you cloned the repository you need to checkout the corresponding branch `codegenerator-mod`.
+However, I recommend you use the improved version of the SiLA2 code-generator.
+If you cloned the repository, you need to checkout the corresponding branch `codegenerator-mod`.
 Again follow the instructions in the [README.md](https://gitlab.com/SiLA2/sila_python).
-Then change into the `sila_tools/SiLA2CodeGeneratorPackage/` directory and follow the installations instruction in this directory's [README.md](https://gitlab.com/SiLA2/sila_python/blob/codegenerator-mod/sila_tools/SiLA2CodeGeneratorPackage/README.md).
+Then change into the `sila_tools/SiLA2CodeGeneratorPackage/` directory and follow the installation instruction in this directory's [README.md](https://gitlab.com/SiLA2/sila_python/blob/codegenerator-mod/sila_tools/SiLA2CodeGeneratorPackage/README.md).
 To see if the installation is complete, run
 ```shell
 SiLA2CodeGenerator --help
 ```